catenglaender/marp-presentations/2023/DevConf-September/the-ui-everyone-wants/the-ui-everyone-wants.md

 * diagnosis
   * user intent seems clear
   * mental model mismatch
-* needs to find a solution to visually communicate the active state more clearly
+* goal: find a solution to visually communicate the active state more clearly

 ---

 ### Frustrations to look out for

-* pretty, but unclear
+* design can be pretty, but unclear
 * anticipating limitations for implementation

 ---